ooni/ooni.org/content/post/2018-iran-protests.md

 OONI’s [Web Connectivity test](/nettest/web-connectivity/) is designed to measure the DNS, HTTP, and TCP/IP blocking of websites.
-Network measurement data collected from this test shows the DNS blocking of Instagram in Iran.
+Network measurement data collected from this test shows the blocking of Instagram in Iran.

 The table below summarizes OONI findings.